rdu site icon

 • Difficulty concentrating or making decisions

-• Thoughts of harming oneself or the baby (this is a medical emergency and requires immediate attention)
+• Thoughts of harming oneself or the baby (medical emergency)

 What is Postpartum OCD?

-Common symptoms of postpartum OCD include:
+Common symptoms include:

-• Extreme fear of contamination or germs that might harm the baby
+• Extreme fear of contamination or germs

-The Impact of PPD and OCD on Mothers and Families
+The Impact on Mothers and Families

 Seeking Help and Treatment